If you own a vehicle, you definitely understand how painfully expensive it is to maintain it.

 Amazon Flex drivers work for Amazon logistics.
 In a nutshell, they’re responsible for collecting packages from Amazon fulfillment centers and delivering them to customers using their own vehicle.

-The best part is that Amazon Flex drivers earn between $18 to $25 per hour, which is awesome for such a straightforward gig!
+The best part is that Amazon Flex drivers earn between $18 to $25 per hour, which makes it one of the highest paying apps in this category.

 According to Glassdoor, the average is closer to $21.
 However, Amazon guarantees at least $15 to $19 per hour, which is well above minimum wage.

-This guarantee is why Amazon Flex is a great way to make money with your car.
+This guarantee is why Amazon Flex is one of the best apps to make money with your car.
 Even if you have a slower day, you can get through your deliveries and still earn a solid wage.

 Prime Now drivers can use any safe car, and Amazon.com drivers can use a 4-door, mid-sized sedan, van, or truck with a covered bed to make deliveries.